larryerb/SNEStoCDi/Arduino Nano Adapter Board/README.md

 This board is cool but way bigger than it needs to be.
 The massive ground planes on the top and bottom make soldering more complicated than it needs to be.
 I started creating the ATtiny85 version shortly after finishing this version just to try and make something smaller and cheaper.
 However, since this board actually has a case and works perfectly good enough, it ended up being the version I use day to day, and probably will be the one that most people would choose to make for themselves.

-It would be nice to redesign the board to be a little smaller while still fitting into the case, and also it would be nice to have a way to firmly secure the SNES adapter to the case so you could swap controllers without having to unscrew the case.
+It would be nice to redesign the board to be a little smaller while still fitting into the case, and also it would be nice to have a way to firmly secure the SNES controller port to the case so you could swap controllers without having to unscrew the case.